citizenfx/fivem-docs/content/docs/fxdk/fxcode.md

 ## Resource monitor

-Combines game and server resource monitors in one place providing quick access to vital information about system resources consumption.
+Combines game and server resource monitors in one place, providing quick access to vital information about system resources consumption.

 ## JS/TS support

-We extend JS/TS languages support by automatically loading code completions of this scripting runtimes, although it is not very smart and fine-grained yet, like so that ti won't limit natives suggestions based on whether current script is server-sided or client-sided.
+We extend JS/TS language support by automatically loading code completions of these scripting runtimes, although it is not very smart and fine-grained yet, like so that it won't limit native suggestions based on whether the current script is server-sided or client-sided.

 ## C#/CLR support

-This is expected to behave as it'd in normal Microsoft's VSCode, we automatically install needed extension.
+This is expected to behave as it'd in normal Microsoft's VSCode, we automatically install the needed extension.

 ## Lua support